KrisCheng/HackerPractice/README.md

 # HackerPractice
-this is a code snippet set which comes from my daily practice,<br>
-a learning code set, one demo only covers one feature or skill.
+this is a code snippet set which comes from my daily practice, a learning code set, one demo only covers one feature or skill.

 ## JavaScript